Biden to Urge US Unity and 'Blue-Collar' Economic Revival

 And when Biden speaks, half of the Congress members in the chamber, as well as Speaker Kevin McCarthy sitting directly behind him, will be Republicans vowing to use their new, narrow House majority to block his policies and investigate past decisions perceived as failures.

-"The state of the union is weaker and American families are suffering because of Joe Biden," Republican National Committee Chairwoman Ronna McDaniel said.
+"The state of the union is weaker and American families are suffering because of Joe Biden," Republican National Committee Chair Ronna McDaniel said.
 "All they'll hear from Biden are excuses."

 Already, a major crisis is brewing over Republican refusal to extend the U.S. debt limit, usually a rubber stamp procedure.
 Biden's government warns of financial calamity, with major international implications, if Republicans stick to their guns, potentially pushing the United States into default.